Feast of the Black Nazarene: Liturgical observance

+Since 2023, thirty-three hourly Masses are held at Quiapo Church from the first Vigil Mass on January 8 at 3:00 p.m.
+PST, until the last Mass at 11:00 p.m. on the feast day itself.
+This is to accommodate the many pilgrims at the basilica, while the number 33 references the traditional age of Jesus at the crucifixion.

 Observances outside Manila

 In the Philippines

-Similar processions replicating the Traslación are also held on 9 January in other parts of the country.
+Similar processions replicating the Traslación are also held on January 9 in other parts of the country.
 The largest of these is held in Cagayan de Oro, which uses an official replica of the image given by the Minor Basilica in 2009.
-It has since become a centre for the devotion in Mindanao.
+It has since become a center for the devotion in Mindanao.

-On March 4, 2014, a replica of the Black Nazarene from Quiapo Church arrived at the Old Chapel of St. Rock the Healer Mission Center, Bishop's Compound, Brgy.
-Cawayan, Catarman, Northern Samar.
-Since then, many devotees across Northern Samar came to venerate the sacred image, especially on Fridays.
+On 4 March 2014, an official replica from Quiapo Church arrived at the Old Chapel of Saint Rock the Healer Mission Center, Bishop's Compound, Barangay Cawayan, Catarman, Northern Samar.
+Since then, many devotees across Northern Samar came to venerate the sacred image, especially on its novena day of Friday.
 At that time, the said mission center was constructing a bigger church.

-On January 9, 2015, the first Traslación was held when the sacred image was solemnly transferred from the old church to the new and unfinished church building.
-Crowds not only from Northern Samar but all over the island attended.

-On September 12, 2016, the newly-constructed church was blessed, dedicated, and consecrated by Luis Antonio Cardinal Tagle.
-The event was concelebrated by priests from Quiapo Church, Felomino G. Bactol, the Bishop of Naval, Bishop Emeritus Anghel Hobayan of the Diocese of Catarman, Emmanuel C. Trance, the Bishop of Catarman, the Mission Center's first administrator Rev. Fr.
-Alan Abalon and Mission Center's second administrator and rector Rev. Fr.
-Rico M. Manook.
-The event was attended by devotees from different dioceses in Eastern Visayas.
-During the ceremony, the Mission Center was elevated to the status of diocesan shrine, making it the first church in the Visayas to be declared a shrine in honor of this image.
+The first Traslación was held on 9 January 2015, when the image was solemnly transferred from the old church to the new, unfinished one.
+Devotees came from Northern Samar and the rest of the island.
+On 12 September 2016, the new church was dedicated and consecrated by Cardinal Luis Antonio Tagle.
+The event was concelebrated by priests from Quiapo Church, Felomino G. Bactol, the Bishop of Naval, Bishop Emeritus Anghel Hobayan of the Diocese of Catarman, Emmanuel C. Trance, the Bishop of Catarman, the Mission Center's first administrator Alan Abalon, and the Mission Center's second administrator and rector, Rico M. Manook.
+The event saw devotees from across the Eastern Visayas, and during the celebrations the Mission Center was elevated to the status of diocesan shrine, making it the first Visayan church with such rank for this image.

-On August 18, 2019, the said shrine became a parish, making it the first barangay-based parish in the whole Diocese of Catarman.
-Its current official name is St. Rock the Healer Parish, Diocesan Shrine of the Nuestro Padre Jesús Nazareno.
+On 18 August 2019, the diocesan shrine became a parish church, making it the first barangay-based parish in the whole Diocese of Catarman.
+Its current title is Saint Rock the Healer Parish, Diocesan Shrine of the Nuestro Padre Jesús Nazareno.

 Other countries

-Filipinos overseas have brought the tradition of a procession and Mass honoring of the Black Nazarene image to countries such as Australia and the United States.
+Filipinos overseas have brought the tradition of a procession and Mass honoring of the Nazareno image to countries such as Australia and the United States.
 As in Quiapo, a copy of the image is paraded through the streets or within the parish bounds, with devotees reciting prayers in its wake.

 In September 2012, a replica of the Black Nazarene was canonically enshrined at Saint Catherine of Siena Roman Catholic Parish in Reseda, California, United States.
 A procession in the United Arab Emirates made it the first Traslación in the Middle East on January 4, 2019, the first Friday of that month.